 Where: Application is online

 Prize: Normally, selected finalists are invited to a 4-day all-expenses-paid trip to MIT’s campus to meet professors in their field of research, tour labs, and network with members of the THINK team!
-Finalists also have weekly mentorship meetings and are given $1000 to fund their research project.
+Finalists also have weekly mentorship meetings and are given up to $1000 to fund their research project.

 Get involved: https://think.mit.edu/